secure-compilation/SECOMP/README.md

 This proof is complete and done in a slightly more complex setting where system calls can belong to particular compartments.
-Also some recent changes to the mainline `correctness` branch are in the process of being integrated.
+Also some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.

 The memory deltas are defined in the file `security/MemoryDelta.v`.